 by Pamela Largue, Smart Energy International

-This article was first published on Smart Energy International and was reprinted with permission.
+This article was originally published on Smart Energy International and was reprinted with permission.